phiten/mgos32-to-tasmota32/README.md

 ## WARNING :warning:

-Currently not fully working.
+Currently not working.
+Can Soft brick the device.
 Problem identified.
 Working on solution